regymm/pcie_7x/README.md

 ## pcie_7x

 PCIe Endpoint on Xilinx 7-Series FPGAs using the PCIE_2_1 hard block and GTP transceivers.
+No proprietary Vivado IP cores!
+Compatible with [openXC7](https://github.com/openXC7)!

-#### Structure
+#### Clock Structure

 `src/pipe_clock.v` generates all the clocks.